What We Say Says Something About Us: Guarding hearts And Words

 The condition of our heart and mouth is for us to choose.

-Our heart can fill the course of our life and those around us with ugliness, strife, baseness, defilement, deception and hurt or we can choose to give our hearts and lips over to the Lord and then earnestly guard them.
-The outcome will be life-changing for us and those who live around us, too.
+Our hearts can fill the course of our life and those around us with ugliness, strife, baseness, defilement, deception, and hurt, or we can choose to give our hearts and lips over to the Lord and then earnestly guard them.
+The outcome will be life-changing for us and those around us as well.

 Watch Over Your Heart With All Diligence, For From It Flows The Spring Of Life.
 Prov 4:23